-"The only way to prevent Metabolic Syndrome is to address it the same way you would treat it... with sensible lifestyle changes."
+"The only way to prevent Metabolic Syndrome is to address it... with sensible lifestyle changes."

 We hear about metabolic syndrome all the time, a serious condition that affects of 25% of us.
 In today's video with Dr. Nancy Lin, PhD holistic nutritionist, you'll learn exactly what this correctable health condition is, and why it's so common today.
 You'll also learn great tips to address to metabolic syndrome, and how to prevent it in the future.